secretstartups/handbook/infrastructure/team/reliability/datastores/index.html.md

 ### Issues and definition of done:
 We use the following [definition of done](https://www.agilealliance.org/glossary/definition-of-done).
 Your contribution is not done until you have made sure it meets all of the requirements stated in the issue/epic _Acceptance Criteria_ section, as in this basic [example](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10451).

-Please make sure you include this section in every issue/epic you create, and that the checkboxes are ticked before you call the issue/epic "done".
+Please make sure you include this section in every issue/epic you create.
+Worst case this section has to be there strictly before the issue is being worked/progressed.
+And also make sure the checkboxes are ticked before you call the issue/epic "done".

 ### Iteration planning:
 Our fortnight planning process looks like this: